ImY0mu/smmo-wiki-resources/en/character/stats.md

 ### Equipment

 You can use [equipment][1] to boost your stats by a large amount.
-Equipment comes in diffrent [rarities][2] and they all provide diffrent stats.
+Equipment comes in diffrent [rarities][2] and they all provide different stats.

 ## Combat Mechanics